stock86/hello-world/README.md

 HELLO

-i drive a slow stock 86 but thats what make it unique
+i drive a slow stock 86 but thats what makes it unique